Tips for Tanning Buckskin and Fur On Leather (without chemicals)

 - use large vessels for your wet buck step.
 Tighter vessels inhibit expansion and fluid mobility.

-- this is the MOST critical step to finish with a stretchy deer hide: because the bonds that hold the collagen fibers together are so vulnerable when it is puckered, take the whole hide and thoroughly re scrape, back and front, when the hide is PUCKERED, half way to being ready for the thorough water rinse (even though the hair is already gone).
+- the MOST critical step to finish with a stretchy deer hide is not acids or wringing; its this: because the bonds that hold the collagen fibers together are so vulnerable when it is puckered, take the whole hide and thoroughly re scrape, back and front, when the hide is PUCKERED, half way to being ready for the thorough water rinse (even though the hair is already gone).
 Do this scrapping in a shower stall.
-The stretching, will thoroughly obliterate the connecting mucus bonds and make softening a breeze.
+Pull and tug the translucent hide this way and that; over the legs and stepping on it to try and pin it.
+The stretching, will thoroughly obliterate the connecting mucus bonds, squeeze out mucus and make softening a breeze.
 The hide will be slippery on a short beam so rinse the hide under water, then use a cotton rag bettwen your body and the hide as suggested by Matt Richards in his tanning book.
 Add an additional rag between the log and the lye soaked hide.
-If lye crystals in stead of ash was used, this scraping step !MUST! be done were the liquid and hide debris will not harm other organisms - use a shower stall.
-At this point, the lye should be so diluted, a brief scrape session should not affect your own skin should you choose to do this naked.
-A well scraped hide, ready for a full rinse, will have vastly more stretch than a soaked raw skin; it will also look more translucent.
-If you do this well, you will have a much easer time during the drying/stretching step.
-You can somewhat take your time while hand drying later.
-For very thick hides, after you have scraped the hide in a shower stall, you can throw it back into the lye to soak for a few more days and then repeat the scrape process.
-You can repeat this step as many times as you wish, but with deer hides, only one scrape in the puckered state is sufficient.
+If lye crystals in stead of ash was used, this scraping step MUST be done were the liquid and hide debris will not harm other organisms - use a shower stall.
+At this point, the lye should be so diluted, a brief scrape session should not affect your own skin should you choose to do this naked; however, I have burned my skin doing this, so be cautious and wrinse well first.

 - rinsing is important as the loose "slime" still has a glue like quality when dry and will still give the hide a rough feel when fully hand dried.